Acting white: Commentary

 Anne Arnett Ferguson, a professor at Smith College, wrote in 2001 that white culture "ruthlessly excludes African American cultural modes as relevant and meaningful", highlighting the insistence in schools of standard English over Black Vernacular English as an example.

 In their 2003 study, sociologist Karolyn Tyson and economist William Darity, Jr. said that school staff and faculty who hold racist attitudes about the ability of black students use the acting white disparagement as a cover for disparities in student performance.
 Shelby Steele wrote in The Content of Our Character that what he identified as middle-class black values are falsely viewed by the majority of blacks as "white", while they are colorblind.
 He argued that this attitude is distinct from other issues of young blacks in poverty.

 Clarence Page made the comparison to crab mentality on The News Hour with Jim Lehrer in 2004:

 In African-American folklore, the sea crab ranks among the dumbest of creatures who also offers a valuable lesson.
 When you catch a bucket or a basketful, you never have to put a lid on because when one of the creatures tries to get out, the others will just pull it back in.
 Some of our fellow human beings aren't much smarter than that.
 When they see you working hard to achieve your dreams, they'll make fun of you just for trying.

 Kenji Yoshino, a New York University School of Law professor, in his Covering: The Hidden Assault on Our Civil Rights (2006), criticizes social pressures to conform to mainstream white culture.
 He said this violated African Americans' civil rights, and they can uphold their own social distinctions.
 He said they should be able to freely choose to identify with white culture if they wish.
-In 2008, political observer John McWhorter has commented, "[t]eenagers have a variety of identities open to them for trying on Anti-establishment postures.
+In 2008, political observer John McWhorter commented, "[t]eenagers have a variety of identities open to them for trying on Anti-establishment postures.
 White kids can be stoners or goths.
 Black kids can be 'nonwhite'."
 He interpreted those kids as black "nerds", and stated that the acting white attitude developed as the creation of an "Other" among newly integrated African-American kids.